-A Florida Windstorm landing in Pinellas County, including storm surge and demand surge.
+A hurricane landing in Pinellas County, including storm surge and demand surge.

-Map 4 illustrates the footprint and combined damage levels for the Pinellas Windstorm Event, which are detailed in the RDS Damage Factors that are available from Lloyd's.
+Map 4 illustrates the footprint and combined damage levels for the Pinellas windstorm event, which are detailed in the RDS Damage Factors that are available from Lloyd's.

 This event results in an estimated Industry Property Loss of USD 134bn, including consideration for storm surge and demand surge.
-Managing agents should assume the following components of the loss: -
+Managing agents should assume the following components of the loss:

 Residential Property \$94.5bn

 Commercial Property \$39.5bn

 Auto \$2.00bn

 Marine \$1.00bn

-Table 12